 - Kravice Falls – stunning waterfalls near the Croatian border

-Language: Bulgarian (A Slavic language, similar to Russian, uses Cyrillic alphabet)
+Language: Bulgarian (A Slavic language that uses Cyrillic alphabet)

 Religion: Predominantly Eastern Orthodox